kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 ant initialize
 ```

-Start SAP Commerce in a background process:
+Start SAP Commerce

+You can start it in the background as below, or run in the forgroung with **./hybrisserver.sh**, to ensure you see all log output.
+But then place in the background once it has started (**ctrl-z; bg** )
 ```commands
 ./hybrisserver.sh start
 ```